 The Rohrabacher Blumenauer Appropriations Amendment (originally the Rohrabacher Farr Amendment) has been included in federal annual spending bills since 2014.
 This amendment restricts the Department of Justice from using federal funds to prevent states with medical cannabis regulations from implementing laws that authorize the use, distribution, possession or cultivation of medical cannabis.
-In 2017, Senator Patrick Leahy (D-Vermont) introduced the Leahy Amendment, a parity amendment to H.R.1625 - a vehicle for the Consolidated Appropriations Act of 2018, preventing federal prosecutors from using federal funds to impede the implementation of medical cannabis laws enacted at the state level, subject to Congress restoring such funding.
-The Leahy Amendment was set to expire with the 2018 fiscal year on September 30, 2018, however, Congress approved the Continuing Resolution, a nine-week continuing resolution from the 2018 fiscal year.
-The Continuing Resolution has the result of providing ongoing and consistent protection for the medical cannabis industry was renewed in both the House and Senate versions of the 2019 fiscal year appropriations bills, with the expectation that the language will be enacted in the final 2019 fiscal year appropriations bill.
+In 2017, Senator Patrick Leahy (D-Vermont) introduced a parity amendment to H.R.1625-a vehicle for the Consolidated Appropriations Act of 2018, preventing federal prosecutors from using federal funds to impede the implementation of medical cannabis laws enacted at the state level, subject to Congress restoring such funding ("Leahy Amendment").
+The Leahy Amendment was set to expire with the 2018 fiscal year on September 30, 2018, however, Congress approved a nine-week continuing resolution from the 2018 fiscal year (the "Continuing Resolution").
+The Continuing Resolution has the result of providing ongoing and consistent protection for the medical cannabis industry until December 7, 2018.
+Congress has been negotiating the 2019 fiscal year appropriations since February 2018.
+The much relied on appropriations protecting the medical cannabis industry was renewed in both the House and Senate versions of the 2019 fiscal year appropriations bills, with the expectation that the language will be enacted in the final 2019 fiscal year appropriations bill.
 However, it should be noted that there is no assurance that the final 2019 fiscal year appropriations bill will include appropriations protecting the medical cannabis industry.